Opposite of due special honor or appreciation

 “The errand boy was an insignificant person, mostly unrecognized by those around him.”

-Opposite of high quality
+Opposite of high in quality or standard

 “It is a substandard acquisition that is draining our finances.”